GuilhermeRossato/marvel-story-page/README.md

 If you create a `.env` file at the root of this project, you can add your keys to it effortlessly.

-Remember to include the character id and (optionally) a comic id (retrieved from the API) to it.
+Remember to include the comic id and (optionally) a favorite character id (retrieved from the API) to it.

 ```env
 MARVEL_PUBLIC_KEY=63f9XXXXXXXXXXXXXXXXXXX0144